- 11

 - Copy Link

 Butte Lake Campground is within walking distance of majestic Butte Lake, perched at an elevation of nearly 6,100 feet in the northeastern section of Lassen Volcanic National Park in northern California.
+The campground offers visitors the perfect blend of seclusion and civilization, set amidst a diverse array of tree species, including mountain hemlock, Jeffrey pine, Douglas fir, and Ponderosa pine.
+Just under two hours from nearby Redding and 45 minutes from the main park road, the 215-acre lake is a popular destination widely used for fishing, canoeing, kayaking, and swimming.

-The various cracks and crevices found in and around the area are home to a diverse population of plants and animals.
+Known worldwide for its volcanic history, the entire park floor is situated on soft volcanic soils.
+Perhaps the most unusual feature of Butte Lake is its underwater lava field, which has formed a remarkable shoreline, creating an exciting area for hand-propelled watercraft to explore.
+The various cracks and crevices found in and around the region are home to a diverse population of plants and animals.
 While the over 300 active geothermal mud pots and steam vents provide an exciting look into the violent past of one of the most active volcanic regions in the southern Cascades.

+The area’s main attraction is Lassen Peak, one of only two volcanoes in the continental United States to erupt during the 20th century.
+Despite its menacing past, Lassen Peak remains one of the most accessible volcanoes in the Cascades, and thousands of mountaineers each year make the trek to its nearly 11,000-foot summit.
 No technical climbing is required to reach the top.
-Still, even the modest hiking buff can find numerous trails in the surrounding region that provides a host of opportunities to view the mountain from various perspectives.
+Still, even the modest hiking buff can find numerous trails in the surrounding region that provide a host of opportunities to view the mountain from various perspectives.

 Visitors can also explore Subway Cave–an underground lava tube–in the adjacent Lassen National Forest from late April through November, as well as the Painted Dunes, Snag Lake, and Bathtub Lake.

-From Redding, California drive 63 miles east on State Highway 44 to Old Station.
+From Redding, California, drive 63 miles east on State Highway 44 to Old Station.
 From the intersection of 44 and State Highway 89, continue east on 44 for 11 miles.
 Watch for the sign to Butte Lake Campground.
 Turn right and continue for six miles on a rough gravel road.

 Northern California Day Trip Ideas